 The George Gerbner Award honors the School’s former Dean (1964 – 1989) and is presented to a graduating senior for the honors thesis that best demonstrates an original and comprehensive application of both research skills and a thorough understanding of communication scholarship.

 The Charles Morris Price Prize acknowledges an outstanding graduating senior in the Communication major who, in the view of the departmental faculty, has most distinguished themselves through a combination of academic excellence, research accomplishments, and/or contributions to the department's academic objectives.
 Includes a cash prize of $500.

 The C. Nicole Dickerson Award, named in memory of undergraduate adviser C. Nicole Dickerson, is the Annenberg School's award for public service.
 It is awarded to a graduating Communication major who has made a significant contribution to our neighbors in the West Philadelphia community.

 The Honorable Walter H. Annenberg Award, named in honor of the School's founder, is granted to the student who has strengthened and improved the University of Pennsylvania's student community through Communication service activities.

 The Kathleen Hall Jamieson Award honors the graduating senior with the highest cumulative grade point average in the major.

 The Phyllis C. Kaniss Award is presented in memory of Phyllis C. Kaniss, former Assistant Dean and Adjunct Faculty Member of the Annenberg School for Communication.
 This award is presented to a graduating Communication major who has demonstrated a commitment to civic participation through meaningful action around issues of public concern.

-The Carolyn Marvin Award for Free Speech and Assembly is given to a graduating Communication major who, through his or her curricular, co-curricular, or extra-curricular activities has done the most to advance our understanding of the importance of free speech and assembly in a democratic society.
+The Carolyn Marvin Award for Free Speech and Assembly is given to a graduating Communication major who, through their curricular, co-curricular, or extra-curricular activities has done the most to advance our understanding of the importance of free speech and assembly in a democratic society.